- Getting Around

 Under the ADA transit providers have the responsibility to make their services, programs and facilities accessible.
-The expectation of the ADA is that most transit services provided for individuals with disabilities will be provided by regularly accessible bus service.
-ADA SHUTTLE (paratransit) service is defined as a "safety net" for those individuals with functional limitations that prevent bus system use, not just make more it difficult.
+The expectation of the ADA is that most transportation services provided for individuals with disabilities will be provided by regularly accessible transit service (bus).
+ADA SHUTTLE (paratransit) service is defined as a "safety net" for those individuals with conditions that prevent regular system use, not just make more it difficult.
 Specific ADA eligibility guidelines define eligibility as appropriate for individuals with disabilities that include one or more of the following;

-- Boarding, disembarking, or riding (including system navigation) on any regularly accessible bus is prevented even with the assistance of the lift and other commonly available help,
+- Inability to board, ride or disembark (including system navigation) from any regularly accessible vehicle, even with the assistance of the lift and other commonly available help, or

-- Travel on a route is prevented because the system lacks required accommodations, or
+- Inability to travel on a route at the time of needed travel because the system lacks required accommodations, or

-- A disabling condition (physical or cognitive disability) prevents getting to or from bus boarding locations when traveling within the service area.
+- The individual has a condition (physical or cognitive disability) which prevents her/him from getting to or from bus boarding locations when traveling within an area served by bus.

 - Personal convenience, such as the bus system does not meet your personal schedule, takes too long, or does not serve destinations you travel to.

-- Lack of familiarity or experience with the bus system.
+- Lack of familiarity or experience using the bus system.

 - Having a disability, even when certified by SSI, SSA, or the VA.

 - Having dialysis treatment.

 - There is no automatic eligibility for seniors.

 - The fact that using the bus system may be more difficult or less comfortable.

 - Fear of crime.

 - Illiteracy or inability to understand directions due to limited English comprehension.